kmihaly/repo-manager/README.md

 This is a repository manager.
 You can view the details of the repository of a chosen GitHub user, even to add a new one.

 ## Short Installation Guide
-1. Clone
+1. Clone the repo
-2. Have Node installed (14+)
+2. Have Node installed (14+) on your machine
+3. Write your personal acces token from GitHub into the appSettings.js
-3. In terminal run 'npm i'
+4. In terminal run 'npm i'
-4. In terminal run 'npm start'
+5. In terminal run 'npm start'

 # Getting Started with Create React App